bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-01-10-newsletter.md

       its dependency on exogenous fees significantly incentivizes paying out-of-band fees.
-In particular, the unilateral close of a channel with no pending payments ([HTLCs][topic htlc]) would allow a large miner accepting out-of-band fees to include twice as close transactions in a block than could be included by a smaller miner who only accepted in-band fees paid for through CPFP fee bumping.
+In particular, the unilateral close of a channel with no pending payments ([HTLCs][topic htlc]) would allow a large miner accepting out-of-band fees to include twice as many close transactions in a block than could be included by a smaller miner who only accepted in-band fees paid for through CPFP fee bumping.
 The large miner could profitably encourage this by